Introduction

 Onsite

-The implementation and ongoing monitoring of on-site BNG will be secured through planning conditions.
+The implementation of non-significant on-site BNG will be secured through planning conditions.

 Off site

-It's envisaged that the implementation and monitoring of off-site BNG will be secured through a Section 106 agreement or conservation covenant.
+The implementation and monitoring of significant on-site and all off-site BNG will be secured through a Section 106 agreement or conservation covenant.

 A conservation covenant is a legally binding agreement between a landowner and a designated “responsible body” to provide BNG on their land.